Collection Development Policy

 • Accuracy of the material

-• Suitability of format to library circulation and use and quality of technical production
+• Suitability of format to library circulation and use

 • Cost of the material and shelving limitations